- As low as $150/Night

 Spectacular Vintage Airstream Travel Trailer set up for your vacation enjoyment.
-Located in Striking Beaufort SC, this vacation rental is less than 3 miles from Historic Downtown Beaufort, Parris Island, Beaufort MCAS and is close to Stunning Beaches and Hunting Island State Park!
+Located in Striking Beaufort SC, this vacation rental is less than 3 miles from Historic Downtown Beaufort, Parris Island, Beaufort MCAS and is close to Beautiful Beaches and Hunting Island State Park!
 This well maintained Airstream is 34’ in length, sleeps up to 3.5 humans, has an eat in kitchen, twin beds in the master, sleeper couch in the living area and dinette also converts to twin.
 Grille and outdoor fire pit onsite!

 About the Area

 Pets not allowed

 Narrow your rental Search:

-- Select vacation week and budget.
+- Choose your dates and budget.